TTWNO/tait.tech/_posts/2021-06-02-pinebook-pro.md

 I had some issues when it first arrived.

 1. Reboot did not work.
 The display would glitch out and show horizontal lines.
 It would only work after a full shutdown.
 2. Booting would sometimes not work at all.
-My SD card would sometimes boot, sometimes not. eMMC would sometimes work and sometimes now.
+My SD card would sometimes boot, sometimes not. eMMC would sometimes work and sometimes not.
 Sometimes I would even get to the login screen, or fully logged in before it decided to freeze/hang.
 I could "drop to console" (Ctrl+Alt+Fx), but it only made my mouse stop showing, it would not actually display a console.
 This problem was worse when not plugged in.
 3. Performance was not stellar, even for the RK3399.
 4. I don't like the Manjaro logo that displays during boot.